kaaproject/kaa/doc/Kaa-concepts/index.md

 Read about the [Kaa Protocol MQTT topic structure][1/KP over MQTT topic structure] to understand how endpoint messages are routed to the extensions.

+## Tenant

+Tenant is a secure and isolated partition within Kaa platform where you can create, organize, and manage your resources.
+Each tenant’s data is isolated from, and invisible to, the other tenants sharing the application instance, ensuring data security and privacy for all tenants.
+A tenant manages a set of users, credentials, roles and groups.
+A user belongs to and logs into a tenant.

+Kaa multi-tenancy is implemented on top of Keycloak [realms](https://www.keycloak.org/docs/latest/server_admin/#core-concepts-and-terms)

 ## Service interface protocols

 Different services are designed to handle data differently.